 To top it all off, the pied kingfisher closes its transparent eyelid to assist with vision underwater.

-The Latin name for pied kingfishers is Ceryle Rudis.
+The pied kingfisher’s Latin name is Ceryle rudis.
 It is the only member of the Ceryle genus, which derives from the Greek word kērulos.
 This is the name of a mythical bird that Aristotle has made reference to in his works.

 Pied kingfishers have a wide and populous reach throughout the world.

-The pied kingfishers aren’t a magical burst of color shooting through the air.
+The pied kingfisher isn’t a magical burst of color shooting through the air like the malachite kingfisher.
 But hopefully, this list has shed light on what sets these brilliant birds apart.

 Simply watching the pied kingfisher in action will demonstrate the array of superpowers that it has.
 It is a record-breaker, expert flier, skilled hunter and best of all – loves to socialize.

-With pied kingfisher numbers so high and their habitat extending throughout Sub-Saharan Africa, you should spot them easily on your own African safari.
+With pied kingfisher numbers so high and their habitat extending throughout Sub-Saharan Africa, you can easily spot them on an African safari.